The 15 Best Cars to Rent for a Road Trip

 Best for an old-school family road trip: Subaru Outback

 Remember when you’d pile into your family station wagon each summer to head to Disney or to Grandma’s house?
 The 2020 Subaru Outback is as close as you can get today to having that kind of experience.
 While the station wagon has gone the way of disco music, this half-SUV, half–station wagon brings back that ’70s and ’80s vibe.
 All that’s missing is the wood paneling on the sides!
 Of course, it’s a lot more modern than your old family truckster.
 As Kelly Blue Book notes, it has “the ground clearance needed for credible off-road capability and comes standard with all-wheel drive as well as Subaru’s EyeSight suite of safety and driver assists,” making your family road trip safe and fun.
-If you do pack up the family and head to Orlando, here’s what you need to know about planning a trip to Disney right now.

 Best for budget travelers: Toyota Corolla